DFE-Digital/bat-design-history/app/mission-patches.md

 ## Get Into Teaching

 The mascot for Get into Teaching is called Tian.
-We chose a mole with a plaid shirt and a mug due to the fact that we were beginning to open up more as a society, much like a mole surfacing from underground.
+We chose a mole due to the fact that we were beginning to open up more as a society, much like a mole surfacing from underground.

 We chose the plaid shirt and mug due to the fact that several team members shared this 'look' as a profile picture on Slack.